textpattern/textpattern.github.io/tags/keywords.md

 </txp:if_individual_article>
 ```

 In both of the above, if a given article has keywords associated with it, they will fill the meta value.
-If not, the meta element remains with no
+If not, the meta element remains with no `content=""` values.

-bc. content=""

-values.
 This might be okay if you know for sure all articles will have keywords assigned.

 If not, a metadata tag in your template with no value might not be desired.
 In which case you could set it up as a condition; if there are no keywords on the article, the entire meta element is not added to the template.